-We invest in North America, Europe, Israel and Asia/Pacific with approximately USD 800 million under management in committed capital and more than 40 portfolio companies.
+We invest in North America, Europe and Israel with approximately USD 750 million under management in committed capital.
 We continue our strategy of making larger focused investments and anticipate total investments up to USD 30 million per company over its life.

 We make equity investments in Biotechnology/Biopharma life sciences companies.
 NVF is stage agnostic and engages in seed investments as well as later-stage investments.
 We typically lead or co-lead an investment and play an active role on company boards.